redradrat/aws-iam-operator/README.md

 The Role resource abstracts an AWS IAM Role.

-Setting an `assumeRolePolicy` is **mandatory**.
+Setting an `assumeRolePolicy` or an `assumeRolePolicyRef` is **mandatory**.
 Creating a `ServiceAccount` resource is possible via `createServiceAccount`.
-The created ServiceAccount includes the EKS OIDC annotation.
+The created ServiceAccount includes the EKS OIDC support annotation.

 ```yaml
 apiVersion: aws-iam.redradrat.xyz/v1beta1